SaxionMechatronics/smart_spot_backpack/Documentation/xx-assembly-instructions.md

 ### Step 4: Assemble power distribution
 Next, assemble the power distribution.
 After you have printed the power distribution mount, you have to insert the heat set inserts using a soldering iron.
 Next, you will need a DIN rail of approximately 15 cm length.
-Screw the DIN rail into the heat inserts on top of the mount.
+Screw the DIN rail into the heat inserts on top of the mount using 2x M3x8 screws with washers.
 Next, slide the PTFIX connectors onto the DIN rail and screw in the relays blocks as shown below.